 2005 March - Government-commissioned report says security forces were responsible for the disappearances of more than 6,000 citizens during the 1990s civil conflict.

-2005 September - Reconciliation referendum: Voters back government plans to amnesty many of those involved in post-1992 killings.
+2005 September - Voters back government plans to amnesty many of those involved in post-1992 killings in a reconciliation referendum.

 2006 May - Algeria is to pay back all of its $8bn debt to the Paris Club group of rich creditor nations, in a move seen as reflecting its economic recovery.

 2006 December - Roadside bomb hits a bus carrying staff of a US oil firm, killing one man.
 The Salafist Group for Preaching and Combat (GSPC) claims responsibility.

-2007 January - Salafist Group for Preaching and Combat renames itself the al-Qaeda Organisation in the Islamic Maghreb and steps up attacks through over the next two years.
+2007 January - GSPC renames itself the al-Qaeda Organisation in the Islamic Maghreb and steps up attacks through over the next two years.